Oakville, Ontario: For the Love of the Arts Festival

 The For the Love of the Arts Festival is an annual event taking place in the late spring in Oakville.
 Inaugurated in 2002, the event is hosted by CommUnity Arts Space (originally known as Music and Art Shared Space who initiated the festival), a local umbrella group advocating for shared physical space for Oakville's arts and cultural groups.
 Currently the only such multi-disciplinary community festival of its kind in Oakville, the event serves to showcase local talent, skills, crafts, literary art, dance performances, theatre groups and music performances.
 The event is intended as a symbolic presentation of a "shared space" and is entirely sponsored by local corporate and private donations.

+Northeast Oakville Fair

+The Northeast Oakville Fair is an annual event that takes place toward the end of spring across from the Iroquois Ridge Community Centre.
+The fair brings together local businesses, inflatables, food trucks, hot air balloon rides, family activities, and a DJ that's free and open to the public.

 Shopping

-The Oakville Place Shopping Centre is an indoor shopping mall in Oakville that opened in 1981.
+Oakville Place is an indoor shopping mall in Oakville that opened in 1981.
 The mall is approximately 42000 m2.

 Sports

 Athletics

 The Oakville Half Marathon is an annual half marathon event held in Shell Park, with sub-events in 10K, 5K, and 2K Fun Run/Walk.